-The NZMCA has the Motorhome Friendly Towns Scheme and actively adds to the already vast list of places for motorhomes to stay meaning you’ll never struggle to find somewhere to park up.
+The NZMCA has the Motorhome Friendly Towns Scheme and actively adds to the already vast list of places for motorhomes to stay, meaning you’ll never struggle to find somewhere to park up.
 There are a mixture of both freedom camping spots and campgrounds across the country to suit your needs.
-All freedom camping spots have restrictions that it’s important to be aware of, that are actually blessings in disguise.
+All freedom camping spots have restrictions which is important to be aware of.
+Some of these are actually a blessing in disguise.

-For example, you can stay right on the edge of Lake Taupo for two whole nights in your motorhome before you need to move on, for free!
-You’re given ample time to enjoy the area, before you’re required to give someone else a chance to experience it.
-For a view that sensational and so close to the towns centre, typically you’d be pay hundreds of dollars per night, but in a motorhome you get to experience that for free.
+For example, you can stay right on the edge of Lake Taupo for two whole nights in your motorhome for free, before you have to move on.
+You're given ample time to enjoy the area before you're required to give someone else a chance to experience it.
+For a view that sensational and so close to the town's centre, typically you'd be paying hundreds of dollars per night.
+But, in a motorhome, you get to experience that for free.

-Thinking about motorhome travel and freedom camping in a motorhome but want more information?
+Thinking about freedom camping and motorhome travel but want more information?
 Check out our beginners guide to motorhoming with more details about staying on the right side of the law when motorhoming in New Zealand.

 We’ve compiled a list of our Top 10 motorhome destinations in New Zealand, chosen not only for their beauty, but also with the needs of motorhoming in mind.
-They offer a little bit of something for every kind of traveller, and you’re sure to enjoy your time spent there.
+They offer a little bit of something for every kind of traveller and,ou’re sure to enjoy your time spent there.